ankane/blazer/README.md

     url: presto://user@hostname:8080/catalog
 ```

-## Permissions [master]

-Blazer supports a simple permissions model.

-1. Queries without a name are unlisted
-2. Queries whose name starts with `#` are only listed to the creator
-3. Queries whose name starts with `*` can only be edited by the creator

 ## Learn SQL

 Have team members who want to learn SQL?
 Here are a few great, free resources.